Where can I watch F1 in the UK?

 You can watch Formula 1 in the UK in 2026 through a mix of paid live coverage and free highlights, depending on how you choose to follow the season.

-The 2026 Formula 1 calendar includes races across the world, and we can watch every Grand Prix either live or as highlights using UK broadcasters and streaming services.
+The 2026 Formula 1 calendar includes races around the world, and UK viewers can watch every Grand Prix either live or as highlights.

 Below, we explain where to watch Formula 1 in the UK, which channels show live races, and what you might pay to follow the full season.